GeekHaven/WebD-Selection-25-26-Task-2/backend.md

 # Web Development Wing Member Selection - Backend Round 2

-## Unleashing Backend Mastery
+**Unleashing Backend Mastery**

-**Congratulations on embarking on this quest to join the web development wing of GeekHaven!** In this thrilling mission, you’ll channel your backend skills to forge the foundation of a dynamic **Reselling Platform**.
+Congratulations on embarking on this quest to join the Web Development Wing of GeekHaven!
+In this thrilling mission, you’ll channel your backend skills to forge the foundation of a dynamic **Reselling Platform**.
 Prepare for a captivating journey into the realms of **Express.js**, where you’ll create a marketplace for buying and selling pre-loved treasures.

+---

-## Phase 2: Deadline - 30 August 2025, 11:59 Pm
+## Phase 2 Deadline
+**30 August 2025, 11:59 PM**

+---

 ## The Epic Journey

-- **Forging the Backend Marketplace**
+### 1. Forging the Backend Marketplace
-   - Construct an Express.js backend stronghold, where the server-side magic will thrive.
+- Construct an **Express.js backend stronghold**, where the server-side magic will thrive.
-   - Secure the marketplace with the veil of **authentication and authorization**, ensuring only the rightful users enter and act.
+- Secure the marketplace with **authentication & authorization** so only rightful users can act.
-   - Carve the API Paths of a bustling reselling marketplace:
+- Carve the API paths of a bustling reselling marketplace:
-     - **User Onboarding**: Design routes for **user registration** and **login**, where buyers and sellers alike join the platform.
+  - **User Onboarding** → Registration & login for buyers and sellers.
-     - **User Profile Mastery**: Build routes that allow users to **view and update profiles** with their contact info, location, and transaction history.
+  - **User Profile Mastery** → View & update profile with contact info, location, transaction history.
-     - **Marketplace Listings**: Create APIs for **posting new products**, **fetching product listings** with pagination, and updating or removing listings by sellers.
+  - **Marketplace Listings** → Post new products, fetch listings with pagination, update/remove own listings.
-     - **Favorites and Likes**: Grant users the ability to like or favorite items to keep track of potential purchases.
+  - **Favorites & Likes** → Like/favorite items to track potential purchases.
-     - **Shopping Cart Sorcery**: Develop routes to add items to the cart, update quantities, and remove items before proceeding to checkout.
+  - **Shopping Cart Sorcery** → Add items, update quantities, remove items before checkout.
-     - **Checkout and Transactions**: Handle the process of cart checkout, generating invoices and processing payments with mock data or real integration (optional).
+  - **Checkout & Transactions** → Handle checkout, generate invoices, and process payments (mock or real integration optional).

-- **Harnessing the Data Magic**
-   - Power your reselling world by wielding the forces of **MongoDB** or **MySQL** to store and retrieve users, products, and transaction details (Extra points for SQL mastery).

 ---

-## The Sweet Optional Scrolls

-- **Seller Reviews and Ratings**: Let users leave reviews and ratings for sellers after successful transactions, creating trust within the marketplace.
-- **Real-Time Chat Portal**: Implement real-time chat between buyers and sellers to discuss product details or negotiate prices.
-- **Featured Listings**: Enable sellers to promote their listings, pushing their items to the top of the marketplace for enhanced visibility.
-- **Notifications System**: Set up a notification system to alert users when their liked items drop in price or when new products are listed in their favorite categories.
-- **Product Search and Filters**: Build powerful search functionality that allows users to find products based on name, category, location, or price, and filter results with ease.
+### 2. Harnessing the Data Magic
+- Power your reselling world with **MongoDB** or **MySQL**.
+- Bonus points if you show strong **SQL mastery**.

 ---

+### 3. The Sweet Optional Scrolls (Bonus Features)
+- Seller reviews & ratings
+- Real-time chat between buyers & sellers
+- Featured listings (promoted products)
+- Notifications for liked items or categories
+- Search & filters (by name, category, location, price)

+---

+## 🔐 Anti-Copy Constraints (Read Carefully)

+To ensure every submission is **unique and original**, the following constraints are **mandatory**:

+1. **Assignment Seed (`ASSIGNMENT_SEED`)**
+   - You will receive a **personal seed** (`GHW25-<unique>`).
+   - Your backend must:
+     - Sign/verify admin JWTs with this seed.
+     - Generate product SKUs using a **checksum derived from this seed**.
+     - Compute a **platform fee** = `floor(1.7% of subtotal + (n from seed))` during checkout.
+   - Submissions failing seed validation will be rejected.

+2. **Rate Limiting & Idempotency**
+   - `/checkout` must be rate-limited to **7 requests per minute per IP**.
+   - Support **Idempotency-Key headers** → retries within 5 minutes must not double-charge.

+3. **HMAC-Signed Responses**
+   - On successful `/checkout`, include an HTTP header:
+     ```
+     X-Signature: HMAC-SHA256(response_body, ASSIGNMENT_SEED)
+     ```
+   - Our validator will check this.

+4. **Deployment Requirement**
+   - Deploy your API on **Render/Fly/Railway/any free cloud**.
+   - Expose two special routes:
+     - `/<rollno>/healthz` → health check.
+     - `/logs/recent` → last 50 requests (redacted).

+5. **Deliverables**
+   - Private GitHub repo (invite mentors).
+   - Minimum **10 commits over ≥3 days** (no one-shot dumps).
+   - **OpenAPI YAML** for your API.
+   - **Postman Collection** for testing.
+   - **1–2 page ADR (Architecture Decision Record)** explaining design choices.
+   - **3–5 min demo video** (unlisted link) showing seeded behaviors (e.g., SKU checksum, HMAC header).

+6. **Viva & Change Request**
+   - In viva, you will be asked to make a **live 10-min change** (e.g., add a new field, update validation).
+   - Be prepared to walk through your code & explain your design.

+---

 ## Magical Tools and Codex

-- **Database Mastery**:
+- **Database Mastery** → MongoDB or MySQL.
-   - Summon the powers of **MongoDB** or venture into the realm of **MySQL** to shape your database and record your progress (Extra points for SQL charm!).
-- **Documentation of Spells**:
-   - Draft detailed documentation to guide future developers on how to summon and set up your backend creation.
-Make it comprehensive and enlightening!
+- **Documentation of Spells** → README + API docs must explain how to set up & test.
+- **Async/Await Mastery** → Handle database ops smoothly.
+- **Optional Sorcery** → WebSockets/events for real-time magic.

 ---

-## Unveiling the Mastery

-- **The Gaze of Evaluation**:
+## The Gaze of Evaluation

-   - Create robust and well-structured API routes to handle all key marketplace functions.
-   - Ensure **authentication and authorization** guard your backend from malicious intrusions.
-   - Maintain a clean and well-organized codebase, making it easy to understand and navigate.
-   - Master the dance of asynchrony using **async/await** for smooth database interactions.
-   - Bonus points for bringing **real-time capabilities** into the marketplace through websockets or other event-driven magic.
+- ✅ Seeded behaviors pass hidden tests
+- ✅ Proper authentication & RBAC
+- ✅ Pagination works & stable
+- ✅ Rate limiting + idempotency enforced
+- ✅ HMAC signature correct
+- ✅ Clean schema & migrations
+- ✅ Good ADR & design explanation
+- ✅ Git history shows real progress
+- ✅ Demo video + viva performance

 ---

-## Presenting Your Tome
+## Submission

-- **Summoning the Scepter of Submission**:
-   - Share the GitHub repository link to your backend creation, showcasing your implementation of the reselling platform's core features.
-   - Ensure your README.md file serves as a guide for setting up and running your project, detailing the APIs you've implemented and the structure of your application.
+- 📂 Private GitHub repository (invite mentors).
+- 🌐 Deployed URL.
+- 📜 OpenAPI YAML + Postman collection.
+- 📝 ADR document.
+- 🎥 Demo video link.

 ---

-## The Dazzling Culmination

-As you venture through this quest, remember that this challenge is not just about finishing.
-It’s about showcasing your backend expertise, crafting a scalable, efficient, and well-documented platform.
-We await your masterpiece — a robust, dynamic marketplace that reflects your skills, creativity, and understanding of backend development.
+## Final Words

+This challenge is **not about finishing fastest**—it’s about showcasing **your backend expertise**, your ability to build scalable & secure systems, and your **ownership of the code**.

-**May your code reflect clarity and power, and your backend stand as a testament to your mastery.
-The Web Development Wing is eager to witness your creation!**
+May your code reflect clarity and power, and your backend stand as a testament to your mastery.
+The Web Development Wing awaits your creation 🚀.